macro-peg/macro_peg/src/tut/README.md

 ### Grammar of Macro PEG in Pseudo PEG

-Note that spacing is eliminated.
+Note that spacing is ommited.

     Grammer <- Rule* ";";